TomConlin/Semantic_Exchange_Format/README.md

 ## On Graph Structure

 Computability and expressiveness are less nuanced than the policy issues to come.
-On one hand you have to be able to communicate something useful and on the other hand every bit of flexibility in expression allowed reduces the scale achievable.
+On one hand you have to be able to communicate something useful
+and on the other hand every bit of flexibility in expression allowed, reduces the scale achievable.

 So not allowing anything which is not necessary is the clear path.